-Finding out how much Uber drivers really make isn’t very easy.
+Finding out how much Uber drivers actually make in 2017 isn’t very easy.
 The information Uber publishes about driver income is rosy at best and misleading at worst, and most of what’s available online comes from drivers who use optimistic numbers to try to sign up new drivers.
 And on driver forums and Facebook groups, drivers either post their worst day ever to complain or their best day ever to brag.